Quasiregular mappings between equiregular SubRiemannian manifolds: Analytic foundations of quasiregular mappings

 The well-known global homeomorphism theorem of Gromov and Zorich states that a locally homeomorphic quasiregular mapping $f:M\to N$ from a $n$-dimensional Riemannian manifold $M$ into a simply connected $n$-dimensional Riemannian manifold $N$ is a homeomorphism onto its image, provided $n\geq 3$.
 Moreover, the exceptional set $N\backslash f(M)$ has zero $n$-capacity; see for instance~\cite{hp04,g13}.

 \begin{question} Does the global homeomorphism theorem hold for locally homeomorphic quasiregular mappings between equiregular subRiemannian manifolds? \end{question}

-A classical result of Martio, Rickman and V\"ais\"al\"a~\cite{mrv71} states that there exists a constant $\varepsilon(n)>0$ such that every non-constant $K$-quasiregular mapping in dimension $n\geq 3$ is locally homeomorphic when $n\geq 3$; see also~\cite{r05} for a quantitative estimate of $\varepsilon(n)$. \begin{question} Is there an $\varepsilon>0$, depending only on the data of the equiregular subRiemannian manifolds, such that every $(1+\varepsilon)$-quasiregular mapping between two equiregular subRiemannian manifolds of homogeneous dimension $Q\geq 3$ is locally homeomorphic? \end{question}
+A classical result of Martio, Rickman and V\"ais\"al\"a~\cite{mrv71} states that there exists a constant $\varepsilon(n)>0$ such that every non-constant $K$-quasiregular mapping with $K\leq 1+\varepsilon(n)$ in dimension $n\geq 3$ is locally homeomorphic when $n\geq 3$. \begin{question} Is there an $\varepsilon>0$, depending only on the data of the equiregular subRiemannian manifolds, such that every $(1+\varepsilon)$-quasiregular mapping between two equiregular subRiemannian manifolds of homogeneous dimension $Q\geq 3$ is locally homeomorphic? \end{question}